Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will return detailed informatiom about database memory consumption.
-By default qureis performance stat is turned off.
+This operation will return detailed information about database memory consumption.
+By default quires performance stat is turned off.

 #### Parameters